 Tantrums are a regular part of development.
 Children navigating through the world often find themselves overwhelmed by information, but, as they get older, most children will grow out of these rages.
 Using the techniques above will help you and your child learn crucial emotional self-regulation skills.

-The Schools Parenting Resource is put together by our family specialists who work with families across Sydney everyday.
+The resources in our Parenting HUB are put together by our family specialists who work with families across Sydney every day.
 If you would like to know more about this topic, please fill in our 'Contact Us' form and we'll get in touch.
 You can also call our professional Parent Line NSW counsellors on 1300 1300 52 for individual advice.